 Later, the Riegers can settle in at one of the six neighborhood villages at the base, and the parents will be able to sneak out for a romantic dinner at one of Keystone’s award-winning restaurants: Ski Tip Ranch, the mountaintop Alpenglow Stube, or The Keystone Ranch.

 The word is getting out on Keystone, particularly for families but also for any skiers and riders seeking an unpretentious, easily navigable, all-encompassing outdoor paradise.
-On my first River Run Gondola ride that morning, accompanied by Keystone Marketing Director Christian Knapp, we sit face-to-face with an Indianapolis couple who are on their very first ski vacation–and hear a tale that brings a grin to the marketer’s face (as well as a denial that the ride was staged).
+On my first River Run Gondola ride that morning, (I) sit face-to-face with an Indianapolis couple who are on their very first ski vacation–and hear a tale that would bring a grin to the Keystone’s team face.

 “We’ve never had so much fun,” the couple gushed in unison.
 “We both took lessons and now we’re headed to the top of the mountain.
 We absolutely love it.
 We want to buy a place here.”
 The blissful twosome had plenty of reason to smile: From the top, they could meander down one of Keystone’s signature runs, the green, winding, three-mile-long Schoolmarm.

 So what is it about Keystone that meets more needs of more visitors than virtually any other resort?
 The foundation is that six-neighborhood collection of accommodations, all conveniently linked to the lifts and highlighted by the self-contained River Run Village and its pleasing, all-ages-welcome mix of shops, restaurants and activities.
 The lodging choices range from affordable to sublime, and most have all the amenities you’ve come to expect from Vail Resorts, from outdoor pools/hot tubs to kid-friendly game rooms.